 When you rent your car, don’t buy the car rental insurance.
 It's one of the biggest unnecessary purchases of the industry.
 Not only is it wildly overpriced, but chances are if you have a major credit card, it already covers you.
 And some car insurances (that you already have for your car at home) cover rental car insurance too.

 So why waste your money being double or even triple insured?
 Check with your credit card company or car insurance company ahead of booking your rental car just to be sure.
+Find the right credit card for you from the list of the best travel credit cards.

 ACCOMMODATION: How to save money on accommodation on a road trip